SeleniumHQ/selenium/README.md

 For reference, crazyfun's build files are named *build.desc*, while buck's are named simply *BUCK*.

-Before building ensure that you have the
+Before building, ensure that you have the
 [most recent `chromedriver` ](https://sites.google.com/a/chromium.org/chromedriver/downloads) available on your `$PATH`.
 You may have to update this from time to time.